Checking in Bash If File Exists | Simple Scripting Methods

-In this guide, we’ll walk you through the process of checking if a file exists in bash, from the basic use to more advanced techniques.
+In this guide, we’ll walk you through the methods to check in bash if file exists, from the basic use to more advanced techniques.
 We’ll cover everything from using the ‘-f’ test operator in an ‘if’ statement, to handling more complex scenarios, and even exploring alternative approaches.

-Let’s dive in and start mastering ‘bash if file exists’!
+Let’s dive in and start mastering ‘bash check if file exists’!

-TL;DR: How Do I Check If a File Exists in Bash?
+TL;DR: How Do I Bash Check If File Exists?

 Here’s a simple example: